wuangnguyen/Q.FilterBuilder/README.md

 **Made with ❤️ by Quang Nguyen**

-*Q.FilterBuilder - Powerful, flexible, and extensible dynamic query building for .NET*
+*Q.FilterBuilder - Powerful, flexible, and extensible dynamic where clause builder for .NET*